 Search Acklins Island Bahamas Real Estate

 Scroll down to view current listings on Acklins Island.
-Contact Bahamas Realty for more information about a specific property.
 Register with us to save your favorite listings and get email notifications when similar properties become available.
 You may also be interested in viewing listings on other featured islands.
+For more information about a specific property:

 Far away from civilization.

 Although it may be quiet and remote, Acklins/Crooked Island's natural beauty offers excitement, along with relaxation.
 You will forget the complexities of city life while being indulged by the friendly, generous locals and discovering incredible sights.
 There are miles of undisturbed sandy beaches, coral gardens, limestone caves and cliffs, remnants of slave and cotton plantations, ancient churches, fortifications, wetlands, mangrove-lined creeks, and waterways.
 Acklins/Crooked Island is a natural lure for fish and fishermen alike.
 Click to show/hide more information about Acklins/Crooked Island.

 The atoll formed by Acklins, Crooked Island, and Long Cay sits about 223 miles southeast of Nassau/Paradise Island, just minutes away by air.
 Together, the islands form an area of approximately 200 square miles in length.

 It may not be well known as a tourist destination, but the charm of Acklins/Crooked Island goes well beyond the scenery.
 If you're looking for a diving and snorkeling holiday or a dream fishing vacation, this is a place to get lost in and love it.